First posted November 16, 2016

 A disinformation campaign is a long-term strategy designed to divide a nation’s people, cause them to mistrust their own system of government and to ultimately lose their sense of reality.

-The only conspiracy Trump’s supporters don’t buy is the one where they
+The only conspiracy Trump’s supporters don’t buy is the one where they are participants.

 Putin hacked the 2016 elections and he won .